cds-astro/mocpy/docs/index.rst

 of arbitrary sky regions.
 Based on the HEALPix sky tessellation, it maps regions on the sky into hierarchically grouped predefined cells.

-MOCPy provides the `~mocpy.MOC` and `~mocpy.TimeMoc` classes handling respectively the manipulation of spatial and temporal MOCs.
+MOCPy provides the `~mocpy.MOC` and `~mocpy.TimeMOC` classes handling respectively the manipulation of spatial and temporal MOCs.

 Finally, MOCPy is distributed under BSD-3 license.